2010 – July 2018

 When I was growing up, I would ask myself what I am good at.
 I was an average in studies, sports and everything in life.
 Nothing interested me more than a week.
 I use to wonder what passion is all about and how does it happen.
 I got my answer when LI happened.
 It wasn’t the startup but that feeling when your thoughts have created value into someone’s life.
 It can’t be measured.

 Before starting up, I worked as a Business Analyst (Banking and IT) for more than seven years.
-After closing LI(Sept 2018-Apr 2019), I joined a network-based creative agency as Digital Strategy and Transformation Head in Bangalore.
+After closing LI(Sept 2018-Apr 2019), I joined a creative agency as Digital Strategy and Transformation Head in Bangalore.
 My job was to help the agency think digital first when required, work on new business pitches, build a digital road map for existing clients and bring the agency up to speed on digital.
-The exposure of working with an agency was enlightening as I was good as a Digital Strategy.

-Apart from being a Digital Strategy and Publisher; I workout 5 days a week, go for my runs, spend time reading non-fiction and binge watch series and films on Netflix.
+Apart from being a Digital Strategist and Publisher; I workout 4 days a week, go for my long runs, spend time reading non-fiction and binge watch series and films on Netflix.